Costa Rica Reminded Me Why I Fell In Love With Backpacking

 Ocean waves.

-Nothing ever felt completely still there.
+Nothing ever felt completely still.

-Even the air itself felt alive somehow.
+Even the air seemed alive.

 The Country Moves At Its Own Pace